belastingdienst/opr-paas/docs/core_concepts/authorization.md

 ### PaaS

-Devops engineers could create a PaaS with the folliwng definition:
+Devops engineers could create a PaaS with the following definition:

 ```yaml
 ---